Beyond ATE: Multi-Criteria Design for A/B Testing: Problem Formulation

-A design of adaptive experiment can then be represented by an admissible policy-estimator pair $(\pi, \hat{\Delta})$.
-Different from classical design of A/B testing, which aims at minimize estimation error of CATE, or design of contextual bandit algorithm which tries to minimize cumulative loss, the optimal design of adaptive experiment in this paper is solving the following minimax multi-objective optimization problem:
+\end{enumerate} A design of adaptive experiment can then be represented by an admissible policy-estimator pair $(\pi, \hat{\Delta})$.
+Different from classical design of A/B testing, which aims at minimize estimation error of CATE, or design of contextual bandit algorithm which tries to minimize cumulative loss, the optimal design of adaptive experiment in this paper is solving the following multi-objective optimization problem for every instance $\nu$:

 where we use the subscript $\nu$ to denote the covariate and outcome distribution.
 Eq.
 (1) mathematically describes the two goals: minimizing both the regret the estimation error.